-Below you’ll find an adapted excerpt from Lama Rod Owen’s recent book “Love and Rage: The Path of Liberation Through Anger“.
+An adapted excerpt from Lama Rod Owen’s recent book “Love and Rage: The Path of Liberation Through Anger” (2020) – shared with permission

 Blackness and anger are not the same thing.
 This has taken me years to understand.
 Blackness for me is an identity location that not only articulates my race and my ancestral African roots, but is a political identity that speaks of how those like me have survived systematic violence, marginalization and cultural erasure in a social context that was created to use my body for production and now sees my body as expendable.
 I believe the Movement for Black Lives emerged to highlight this violence while at the same time seeking to restore value and care to the lives of Black folks.
 Yet this political Blackness also embraces the lives of all people who survive systems of racial violence.
 My identity as being Black means that I am always on the side of those of us who are targeted by systematic violence—including but not limited to racism, queerphobia, transphobia, misogyny, ableism and ageism—translating into a personal slogan of mine, which is that if you are marginalized, you are Black.